darklordVirtual/gmail-gpt/readme.md

 ## Disclaimer

 Please note that the AI-generated content from OpenAI GPT-3 might not be perfect and could require further editing.
-Also, this plugin was created for demonstration purposes only and is not officially supported by Gmail or OpenAI.
+Also, this plugin is a work in progress.
+It is not officially supported by Gmail or OpenAI.
 Use at your own risk.